 More than 200 Years

-Established in 1815, the Consulate General of the United States in Recife is oldest U.S. diplomatic post in Brazil.
+Established in 1815, the Consulate General of the United States in Recife is the oldest U.S. diplomatic post in Brazil.
 Together with Brazilians, we celebrate over 200 years of friendship and collaboration between the United States and the Northeast.
 The United States has maintained diplomatic relations with the Northeast region of Brazil for longer than almost any place in the world.
 Since the arrival of the first consul Samuel Voorhees, the U.S. Consulate has served the states of Sergipe, Alagoas, Pernambuco, Paraíba, Rio Grande do Norte, Ceará, Piauí and Maranhão.

-In 1817, the region’s second consul, Joseph Ray publicly supported Pernambucan revolutionaries who sought independence from the Portuguese Empire.
+In 1817, the region’s second consul, Joseph Ray, publicly supported Pernambucan revolutionaries who sought independence from the Portuguese Empire.
 Ray opened his home to rebel leaders like Antônio Gonçalves da Cruz “Cabugá,” who later travelled to the United States as a representative of the revolution.
 Two of Brazil’s most important diplomats were Nordestinos.
-Professor Marcos Antônio Araújo of the Federal University of Pernambuco was one of five diplomats to negotiate the 1871 Treaty of Washington between the United States and the United Kingdom and native Recifense Joaquim Nabuco became Brazil’s first ambassador to the United States in 1905.
+Professor Marcos Antônio Araújo of the Federal University of Pernambuco was one of five diplomats to negotiate the 1871 Treaty of Washington between the United States and the United Kingdom and Recife native Joaquim Nabuco became Brazil’s first ambassador to the United States in 1905.